-The Story Behind the Trends - The NI average has dropped from 84.6% in June 11 to 77.1% in June 13.
-Castlereagh has been consistently above the NI average and Belfast consistently below .
+The Story Behind the Trends - The NI average has dropped slightly to 77.1% in June 13.
+Majority of areas are above the NI average with the exception of Armagh and Craigavon which are below.
 Please Note: Due to a different assessment procedure information is only available at Level 4 or above.
 Level 5's are contained within the Level 4 or above information from June 2013.